pkellner/pluralsight-course-using-react-hooks/README.md

 This new course **"Using Hooks in React 18"** covers all the React Hooks covered in this course as well as the new React Hooks useTransition and useDeferredValue.
 The new course incorporates a lot of feedback from this course including more focus on React and less focus on the build chain NextJS.
-That is, there no discussions about deployments or server-side rendering.
+That is, there is no discussions about deployments or server-side rendering.

 There is nothing inaccurate in this course regarding hooks, the newer course is improved and more up to date in all regards.